darkrunedk/Countdown/README.md

  A native javascript countdown component

  ## How do I use it?
+ Download the file in the js folder (which contains the component).

  You can use the component by using the the following HTML tag `<date-countdown></date-countdown>`